 What is the SSP?

-Developed by Dr. Stephen Porges, the SSP is a five-day intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
+Developed by Dr. Stephen Porges, the SSP is a five-hour intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
 By calming the physiological and emotional state, the door is opened for improved communication and more successful therapy.

 The SSP is a research-based therapy showing significant results in just five days in the following areas: